-Undergraduate students desiring to enroll for more than 18 credit hours in a semester are required to obtain approval from the Registrar and their Academic Advisor and should have a cumulative grade point average of 3.0 or above.
-Undergraduate students wishing to take 24 credit hours or more in a semester must appeal in writing to the Academic Curriculum Committee (ACC).
-A student with a minimum of a 3.5 GPA and who has appealed and received ACC approval, may take up to a maximum of 27 credit hours per semester.
+Undergraduate students desiring to enroll for more than 18 credit hours in a semester are required to obtain written approval from the ACC (Academic

+Curriculum Committee) and should have a cumulative grade point average of 3.0 or above.
+Undergraduate students wishing to take 21 credit hours or more in a semester must appeal in writing to the Academic Curriculum Committee (ACC) and have a minimum 3.5 GPA.

-To be considered a full-time student in the Graduate division, a student must take at least 9 hours per semester.
-Graduate students wishing to take 12 to 15 hours per semester should obtain approval from their program chairman and the Registrar's office.
-Graduate students wishing to take 18 hours or more per semester must appeal in writing to the ACC.
+To be considered a full-time student in the Graduate division, a student must take at least 6 hours per semester.
+Graduate students wishing to take more than 12 hours per semester must appeal in writing to the ACC.